 The Putnam Division was first organized in 1869 as the New York and Boston Railroad.
 After a series of name changes, consolidations and bankruptcies, it opened in 1881 as the New York City and Northern Railroad.
+A complete timeline of events affecting the Putnam Division is here.

 Old boxcar at Eastview — This old rusting boxcar sat forgotten on a siding at Eastview and was eventually removed in the 1980s.